holoviz/panel/doc/tutorials/basic/develop_notebook.md

 ![Inspect a Panel component using SHIFT+Tab](../../_static/images/notebook_inspect_shift_tab.png)

-Use the mouse to scroll down until you find the *Example* code snippet and *Reference* link.
+Use the mouse to scroll down until we find the *Example* code snippet and *Reference* link.

 ![Inspect a Panel component using SHIFT+Tab](../../_static/images/notebook_inspect_shift_tab_link.png)

-Click the *Reference* link <a href="https://panel.holoviz.org/reference/widgets/IntSlider.html" target="_blank">https://panel.holoviz.org/reference/widgets/IntSlider.html</a>
+Click the *Reference* link <a href="https://panel.holoviz.org/reference/widgets/IntSlider.html" target="_blank">https://panel.holoviz.org/reference/widgets/IntSlider.html</a>.

 It should look like

 [![IntSlider Reference Documentation](../../_static/images/notebook_intslider_reference_doc.png)](https://panel.holoviz.org/reference/widgets/IntSlider.html)

 :::{note}
-It is a great idea to use the *Example* code snippets and *Reference* links to speed up your workflow.
+It is a great idea to use the *Example* code snippets and *Reference* links to speed up our workflow.
 :::

 ## Inspect a Component using `print`

 Start from an empty notebook named `app.ipynb`.

-Copy-paste the code below into the notebook
+Copy-paste the code below into the notebook.

 ```python
 import panel as pn